benjaminharuna1/benjaminharuna1.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My GitHub Pages
+**Find Solutions to my assignemnt Questions Below

-You can use the [editor on GitHub](https://github.com/benjaminharuna1/benjaminharuna1.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [Solution to Question Two CSS Grid](https://css-grid-assign-zuri.benjaminharuna1.repl.co/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.